-The U.S. spends nearly $330 billion a year on prescription drugs.
-In 1990, the share the nation spent for pharmaceuticals accounted for 5.6 percent of total health care spending, but grew to nearly 10 percent in 2016.
+The U.S. spends nearly $334 billion a year on prescription drugs.
+In 1990, the share the nation spent for pharmaceuticals accounted for 5.6% of total health care spending, but grew to nearly 10% in 2017.

 Prescription drug price increases can lead some patients to not be able to afford critical medicine, causing them to skip doses of their medications or split pills, or force them to abandon treatment altogether.
 Physicians and patients are often left in the dark about how and why prices fluctuate year after year when ingredients stay the same.

-To expose the opaque process that pharmaceutical companies, pharmacy benefit managers and health insurers engage in when pricing prescription drugs, the AMA launched the TruthinRx campaign in 2016.
+To expose the opaque process that pharmaceutical companies, pharmacy benefit managers and health insurers engage in when pricing prescription drugs, the AMA launched the TruthinRx campaign.
 This grassroots campaign provides opportunities for patients and physicians to share their experiences with prescription drug price and cost challenges and rallies grassroots support to call on lawmakers to demand drug price transparency.